patricia-gallardo/patricia-gallardo.github.io/_posts/2025-05-24-team_topologies.md

 I think I pissed off a bunch of Team Topologies fanboys at my talk.
 But they didn't talk to me about it 🤔

-My slides [^22], a bit more than I showed because I had a mic issue in the middle so lost a few minutes there, but it was a nice slide to end on anyway.
+My slides: [^22], a bit more than I showed because I had a mic issue in the middle so lost a few minutes there, but it was a nice slide to end on anyway.

 Someone called me "brave" on LinkedIn and said criticizing Team Topologies was a "courageous move" and I risk "professional repercussions".
 And wow 😬